greeeentea/notSoRandomRooms/README.md

 # notSoRandomRooms

-`generateSTL.py` creates a stl-file representing of a "room" with n objects. these objects are cuboids of random size (maximal room size/2), that are rotated randomly in the xy-plane.
+`generateSTL.py` creates a stl-file representing of a "room" with n objects. these objects are randomly placed cuboids, that are rotated randomly in the xy-plane. they can overlap!
+The object-size as well as the room-size can be specified.
+Otherwise they are also chosen randomly.

 ![alt text](https://github.com/greeeentea/randomCubes/blob/main/img/randomroom.png?raw=true)